 "A Scout is Helpful."
-As with all the BSA National High Adventure Bases each high adventure crew will spend three hours in cheerful service on a conservation/service project on The Summit site, the New River Gorge or a nearby community.
-As participants in the Bikepacking Trek your group will participate in a service project along the trip to benefit the trails.
+As with all of the BSA National High Adventure Bases each high adventure crew will spend three hours in cheerful service on a conservation/service project on The Summit site, the New River Gorge or a nearby community.
+As participants in the New River Trek your group will participate in a service project along the trip to benefit the river.
 Remember, with recreation comes responsibility.